AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/CAEXDocument/Document.md

 CAEXDocument.Document Method (CAEXWrapper)
 ==========================================
-AutomationML 2.1 APIGets the CAEX document which contains the specified CAEX object.
+Gets the CAEX document which contains the specified CAEX object.
 If the CAEX object has not been inserted into a CAEX document, no CAEX document is returned.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)